Girolamo de Franchis

-Girolamo de Franchis (1581 – January 1635) was a Roman Catholic prelate who served as Archbishop of Capua (1634–1635) and Bishop of Nardò (1617–1634).
+Girolamo de Franchis (1581 – January 1635) was a Roman Catholic prelate who served as Bishop of Nardò (1617–1634) and Archbishop of Capua (1634–1635).

 Biography

 Girolamo de Franchis was born in Naples, Italy in 1581.
 On 13 November 1617, he was appointed during the papacy of Pope Paul V as Bishop of Nardò.
 On 26 November 1617, he was consecrated bishop by Ladislao d'Aquino, Bishop of Venafro, with Antonio d'Aquino, Bishop of Sarno, and Innico Siscara, Bishop of Anglona-Tursi, serving as co-consecrators.
 On 27 November 1634, he was appointed during the papacy of Pope Urban VIII as Archbishop of Capua.
 He served as Archbishop of Capua until his death in January 1635.

 While bishop, Franchis was the principal co-consecrator of Placido Padiglia, Bishop of Lavello (1627).